bertini36/serverless-comments-engine/README.md

   </a>
 </p>
 <p align="center">
-A simple Flasky app to save comments about topics deployed without cost using serverless and AWS lambda.
+A simple Flasky app to register comments about topics deployed online without cost.
 </p>
 <p align="center">
 Powered by <a href="https://www.serverless.com/" target="_blank">#serverless</a>,